Consorts of the Jiaqing Emperor: Qianlong era

-It is not known when lady Guan married Yongyan, Qianlong Emperor's 15th son as a mistress.
+It is not known when Lady Guan married Yongyan, Qianlong Emperor's 15th son as a mistress.
 On 14 May 1780, she gave birth to Yongyan's first daughter.
-Unfortunately, Lady Guan died during the labour.
-Her sole daughter left the world on 24 November 1783.
+Unfortunately, Lady Guan died during the labor.
+Her sole daughter died prematurely on 24 November 1783.

 Legacy

-On 11 May 1797 (22nd day of the 4th month of the Jiaqing era), lady Guan was posthumously conferred a title "Concubine Jian" (简嫔).
-According to the poem "Swangoose sees through needs" from 1801, "jian" means "moderate" in Manchu, but "humble" in Chinese.
-Lady Guan's brother, Aibao, gave thanks to Jiaqing Emperor for the promotion of his sister.
+On 11 May 1797 (22nd day of the 4th month of the Jiaqing era), Lady Guan was posthumously conferred the title "Concubine Jian" (简嫔).
+According to the poem "Swan goose sees through needs" from 1801, "jian" means "moderate" in Manchu, but "humble" in Chinese.
+Lady Guan's brother, Aibao, gave thanks to the Jiaqing Emperor for the promotion of his sister.
 Her coffin was temporarily placed in Jinganzhuang Grieving Palace where additional promotional rites were performed.
 Concubine Jian was interred at the Chang Mausoleum in Western Qing tombs.